 Also, smaller kitchen spaces are more ergonomically efficient.
-With a tighter kitchen triangle--your movement area between stove, sink, and refrigerator--you have less wasted movements.
+With a tighter kitchen triangle—your movement area between the stove, sink, and refrigerator—you have less wasted movements.

 Find out the best designs and layouts for remodeling your small kitchen and how to make this a space you will love to spend plenty of time in.

 Are You Sure You Have a Small Kitchen?

-Definitions vary according to the homeowner taste, house, and region, but the National Kitchen and Bathroom Association (NKBA) defines a small kitchen as being smaller than 150 square feet.
+Definitions vary according to the homeowner's taste, house, and region, but the National Kitchen and Bathroom Association (NKBA) defines a small kitchen as being smaller than 150 square feet.

 Small Kitchen Floor Layouts: Good and Bad

 Efficient floor planning is 90 percent of small kitchen design.
 With so little space available, you cannot afford any inefficient excess.
 Try these layouts:

 |One-Wall||One wall of counters, cabinets, and appliances.||The absolute smallest layout possible.|